ArjunJagdale/Open_Source_Contributions/README.md

-Your current README section is **already strong** — structured, technical, and easy to skim.
-But if your goal is to make it **even more impressive to recruiters**, we can expand each point slightly to add *context, scale, and outcome*.
-This helps convey not just *what* you did, but also *why it mattered*.

-Here’s a slightly more **elaborated version**, keeping the same tone and flow:

----

 ## 🧠 Open Source Contributions — Hugging Face

 Contributed to Hugging Face's open-source ecosystem (`datasets` and `dataset-viewer`) with production-level code enhancements, usability improvements, and critical bug fixes.
 All contributions were reviewed and merged by core maintainers like [@lhoestq](https://github.com/lhoestq) and [@severo](https://github.com/severo), impacting widely used tooling in the ML community.